-IT incident management is an area of IT service management (ITSM) wherein the IT team returns a service to normal as quickly as possible after a disruption, in a way that aims to create as little negative impact on the business as possible.
+IT incident management is an area of IT service management (ITSM) wherein IT teams return a service to normal as quickly as possible after a disruption with as little negative impact on the business as possible.

 An incident is an unexpected event that disrupts the normal operation of an IT service.
-A problem is an underlying issue that could lead to an incident. problem management consists of the measures taken to prevent the occurrence of an incident.
+A problem is an underlying issue that could lead to an incident.
+Problem management is the measures taken to prevent the occurrence of an incident.

-IT incident management helps keep an organization prepared for unexpected hardware, software and security failings, and it reduces the duration and severity of disruption from these events.
-It can follow an established ITSM framework, such as IT infrastructure library (ITIL) or COBIT, or be based on a combination of guidelines and best practices established over time.
+IT incident management helps keep an organization prepared for unexpected hardware, software and security failings, and reduces the duration and severity of disruptions from these events.
+It can follow an established ITSM framework, such as IT infrastructure library (ITIL), COBIT, or be based on a combination of guidelines and best practices established over time.

 IT incident management process

-In practice, IT incident management often relies upon temporary workarounds to ensure services are up and running while the staff investigates the incident, identifies its root cause, and develops and rolls out a permanent fix.
-Specific workflows and processes in IT incident management differ depending on the way each IT organization works and the issue they are addressing.
+In practice, IT incident management often relies upon temporary workarounds to ensure services are up and running while IT staff investigates the incident, identifies its root cause, and develops and rolls out a permanent fix.
+Workflows and processes in IT incident management differ depending on the way each IT organization works and the issue they are addressing.

 Most IT incident management workflows begin with users and IT staff pre-emptively addressing potential incidents, such as a network slowdown.
-IT staff contains the incident to prevent potential issues in other areas of the IT deployment.
-Then, they find a temporary workaround or implement a fix and recovery of the system and release that system back into the production environment.
-IT staff then reviews and logs the incident for future reference.
+IT staff contain the incident to prevent potential issues in other areas of the IT deployment.
+Then, they find a temporary workaround or implement a system fix and recovery and release it back into the production environment.
+IT staff then review and log the incident for future reference.

-A focus on IT incident management processes and established best practices will minimize the duration of an incident and shorten recovery time, and it can prevent future issues.
+A focus on IT incident management processes and established best practices will minimize the duration of an incident, shorten recovery time, and help prevent future issues.

 Types of incidents